reinikainen/CyanOracle/README.md

 This tool is an AI agent that can explore the Cyanotypes creative agency circle content and identify relevant parts of the content given a user need.
 The creative agency circle contains five cluster areas, each of which has five competences, each of which have several learning outcomes.
 You can tell the AI you have a particular goal and it will find which learning outcomes are suitable for meeting the stated goal.
 If there are course modules or lessons (more are being developed) then it will ask you if you would like to see them.

 The tool can take inputs from a defined persona.
-For example and Italian fashion design student that has the goal of being reday for business in a competitive environment or a Swedish games developer who needs to learn about collaborating across ecosystems.
+For example and Italian fashion design student that has the goal of being ready for business in a competitive environment or a Swedish games developer who needs to learn about collaborating across ecosystems.
 If you don't have a persona to work with the tool can generate one for you given zero or a few parameters.

 ### Some use cases
  - A student who wants to find specific learning opportunities to meet their identified goals